4 things to think about when it comes to the politics of Trump's indictment

 And, even after Trump was found liable for battery and defamation in a civil lawsuit brought by the writer E. Jean Carroll, who was awarded millions, it still didn't change anything.
 In fact, Trump was greeted with rowdy applause when he mocked Carroll during a town hall on CNN the very next day.

-2. Trump has spent years, almost a decade now undermining the Justice Department and the FBI, and that's help insulate him with his base
+2. Trump has spent years undermining the Justice Department and the FBI, and that's helped insulate him with his base

 Witch hunts.
 Deep State.
 Politically motivated investigations.
 We've all heard the talking points.
 Most of it is bunk, but it has stuck with Republicans.
 Because it's stuck, it's insulated Trump to an extent.